userkahye/input-dyn/README.md

 `paper`: [Shen, C., et al. : Performance analysis of mouse dynamics for user authentication and identification.](https://sci-hub.st/10.1016/j.cose.2014.05.002)

-`why notable`: review; a comparative analysis of different features and classification algorithms for mouse dynamics, contributing to understanding the relative effectiveness of various approaches.
+`why notable`: A review.
+Comparative analysis of different features and classification algorithms for mouse dynamics, contributing to understanding the relative effectiveness of various approaches.

 ---